Google reshuffle; Pepsi on tap; Tesla deadline

 Markets Now newsletter: Get a global markets snapshot in your inbox every afternoon.
 Sign up now!

-Tuesday — PepsiCo earnings; US auto sales for September Wednesday — Lennar and Pier 1 earnings; ADP employment report Thursday — Costco earnings; CNN Business launches Friday — US jobs report
+Wednesday — Lennar and Pier 1 earnings; ADP employment report